 Cleaning leaves around your AC in the fall?
 Don’t forget this often-overlooked area!

 Along with cleaning the roof and gutters of your home, and removing leaves from both your intake and exhaust pipes or chimney, it’s wise to clear around the base of your AC’s condenser unit.
 This time of year, it’s not uncommon for you to run your cooling system during the day and your heating system at night, due to the temperature extremes that are a regular occurrence during the early stages of fall.

 This is why it’s critical for you to ensure that there aren’t leaves building up in the outdoor part of your AC.
 It’s also a great idea to trim back any bushes, tree limbs, etc. which may be growing too close to the condenser unit.
 Maintain a minimum of two feet of clearance around the unit so that air flow isn’t restricted.

 Taking care of these simple fall maintenance tasks now could prevent a lot of problems for you further into the season when the temperatures start to get colder, and you are relying on your heater more and more for safe, reliable warmth and comfort.

 Along with these maintenance tips, we recommend that you schedule an annual tune-up for your furnace.
-At Pivotal Home Solutions, we offer an affordable Heating Maintenance Plan for homeowners like you.
+At Oncourse Home Solutions, we offer an affordable Heating Maintenance Plan for homeowners like you.
 When you’re enrolled, you are entitled to a maintenance appointment for your heating system each year.
 That’s when a trained and experienced heating technician will ensure the safe and efficient operation of your furnace so that your family can stay comfy and cozy all season long!